YottaDB/YDBDoc/MessageRecovery/errors.rst

 GTMSECSHRSRVFID, xxxx: yyyy - Attempt to service request failed.
 Client ID: zzzz, mesg ID: aaaa, mesg code: bbbb

-Run Time Warning: This indicates that the GTMSECSHR was unable to complete the request of YottaDB client.
+Run Time Warning: This indicates that the GTMSECSHR was unable to complete the request of the YottaDB client.

 Action: Examine the information in the message to see whether the message is appropriate to the environment; examine the environment and correct any inappropriate set up (such as the privileges available for GTMSECSHR).